Do a business energy audit

 No

-If the belt drive tension is too loose or tight, the compressor and motor may be using more energy than needed to operate.
+If the belt drive tension is too loose or tight, the compressor and motor could be using more energy than needed to operate.

-Have the electric motor belt drive types been reviewed to ensure the most energy efficient and suitable option is being used for the job?
+Have the electric motor belt drives been reviewed to ensure the most energy efficient and suitable option is being used for the job?
 Yes

 No